tradecoder/regex/README.md

 ```

 ### Match one or more times with asterisk `*`
-Asterisk sign in regex matches a character one or more times
+Asterisk sign in regex matches a character one or more times.
+The following regex will frist look for `a` with a single or many `l`.
+Here the asteris sing is with the `l` so it will match for one or more times.

 ```javascript
 let myText = "ball, committee, tallll";